PrasannaAdiga/bookstore-app/bookstore-cart-service/README.md

  - User can get their Cart details through REST API, which contains each cart item details which they have added along with total price
  - Also, user can remove specific Cart Item through Cart Item ID or can remove all added Cart Items through their Cart ID by using provided REST APIs

+# Note
+ - For Inter service communication, add another project 'bookstore-feignclient-service' as a dependency in this project.
+The required configurations are defined in the README.md file of 'bookstore-feignclient-service' project.